11th Grade ELA Targeted Standards [RI] Reading Information Strand Cluster: Key Ideas and Details

 Student Learning Targets:

-I can analyze how specific details support the central idea.
+I can analyze how specific text components interact and evolve as the text progresses.

 Skills (Performance) Targets

 I can explain the interaction of specific individuals, ideas, or events.

 Key Ideas and Details: Students can CITE STRONG AND THOROUGH TEXTUAL EVIDENCE as they

 RI 11-12.1 Read closely to comprehend texts of grade-level appropriate complexity: determine what the text says explicitly and implicitly; identify and analyze ambiguities in the text; provide an objective summary of the text.

 RI 11-12.2 Determine and analyze themes and/or central ideas and analyze their development over the course of a text, including how they interact and build on one another to produce a complex account.

 RI 11-12.3 Analyze how and why multiple individuals, events, and ideas develop and interact over the course of a text.